-If you asked us to pin-point one single reason why a client would leave your page within seconds of arriving to it, the answer would be: old-fashioned SEO.
-Why, you ask?
-Because old-fashioned Search Engine Optimization has been abused to the point where it became online harassment to people actually trying to find relevant information and content.
+If you asked us to pinpoint one single reason why a client would leave your page within seconds of arriving at it, the answer would be traditional SEO.
+Why may you ask?
+Because we abused the old-fashioned Search Engine Optimisation to the point where it became online harassment to people trying to find relevant information and content.

 How does this affect your customer?